-Introducing the On and Off-Ice Training Team for our 2016 Summer Camps and Programs!
+Introducing the On and Off-Ice Training Team for our Development Camps & Programs!

-Dean Court: Business and Amateur Hockey Development & Programming Manager
+Dean Court: Business & Amateur Hockey Development & Manager Team Programs, Jets Hockey Development

 Larry founded Northwestern Hockey Sports Camp in 1988 and as the Director, Larry expanded programming to include development opportunities for all playing levels.
-Jets Hockey Development is proud to have adopted Northwestern Hockey Sports Camp into its Jets Hockey Development Program as of the fall of 2013.
-The quality and professionalism that has embodied the Northwestern family of programs including spring training, summer day camps, specialty camps for Junior and AAA players, comprehensive and dedicated female programs, school-based Learn to Skate and Learn to Play programs and in-season winter training academies will continue to be provided under Jets Hockey Development.
+Jets Hockey Development is proud to have adopted Northwestern Hockey Sports Camp in Fall 2013.
+Jets Hockey Development continues to embody the quality and professionalism that has embodied the Northwestern family of programs.

 Email Larry: firstname.lastname@example.org